Dk35840/coding/README.md

 # competitive
-List of all competitive programming by me
+List of all competitive programming solution in c++ by me

+life the universe and everthing